TritonDataCenter/rfd/rfd/0026/README.md

   still persisted to Moray for troubleshooting/debugging purposes.
 See the section [Volumes state machine](#volumes-state-machine) for a diagram and further details about the volumes' state machine.
-* `references`: a list of VMs that are considered to be using that volume.
-More details about the reference counting mechanism can be found in [the `reference counting` section](#reference-counting).
+* `references`: a relative path to a URI that can be used to list resources (such as VMs, but other types of resources could reference a volume) that are using that volume.
+See for instance [the section about volume deletion and usage semantics](#deletion-and-usage-semantics) for more details on how this list is used by various volumes APIs.
 * `snapshots`: a list of [snapshot objects](#snapshot-objects).

 ##### Naming constraints